SharmaKartikeya/TrackNetv3/README.md

 |grayscale              | -     | -             |Use grayscale images instead of RGB.')|
 |single_batch_overfit   | -     | -             |Overfit the model on a single batch.')|

-Arguments without type or default value are used without an additional value, e.x.

 Credits: https://github.com/mareksubocz/TrackNet/tree/main